 What is secondary breast cancer?

-Secondary breast cancer is when cancer cells from a cancer that started in the breast spread to other parts of the body.
-The cancer that started in the breast is called primary breast cancer.
+Secondary breast cancer is when cancer cells spread from the breast to other parts of the body.
+Cancer that starts in the breast is called primary breast cancer.

 Secondary breast cancer is also called advanced breast cancer or metastatic breast cancer.
 The most common places for breast cancer to spread to are the:

-Breast cancer can spread to different parts of the body.
-This does not mean it will go to all these places.
+This does not mean that secondary breast cancer will spread to all of these places.

 Booklets and resources